alazaroc/blog-web-code/_posts/2023-10-24-challenge-data-certification-in-30-days.md

 image:
   path: badge.png
   header_post: false
-important_notice: Only available until April 9, 2024
+important_notice: This certification will be only available until April 9, 2024.
 ---
 ---